varunkumardev/amitmerchant1990.github.io/_posts/2020-04-01-using-custom-exception-php.md

 As you can see in the example above, we have an `Email` class which is used to send emails to the users.
 Now, there are a few checks which needs to be validated before the application could send the email.

 We're throwing exceptions on each of the condition which doesn't match the certain criteria.
 The above code works perfectly fine.
 However, we have all the exception texts inside the method which makes the method look cluttered and heavy.
-This can be optimized using custom exception classed.
+This can be optimized using custom exception classes.
 Let's see how.

 ## Custom Exception Classes